Amelia is an 8½ year old Himalayan cat.

 I got a check for about 5800% of what I paid for semiannual collision and comprehensive premiums.
 I only had to substantiate the car’s value with receipts and comparable sales ads.
 A 58:1 ratio is a good payout.
 (By the way, the insurer assessed my car at double the value of a 2001 appraisal; some appraisers are apparently idiots.)

-If you have a street driven car, and your car’s actual cash value (minus deductible) is significantly higher than the premium (I would shoot for at least a 20:1 ratio), then I think vanilla collision and comprehensive coverage is financially worthwhile and a very smart choice.
+If you have a street driven car, and your car’s actual cash value (minus deductible) is significantly higher than the premium (I would shoot for at least a 20:1 ratio), then I think vanilla collision and comprehensive coverage is smart.